Guide to the best of West African Food

-West African food has a distinctive, traditional cuisine that varies from region to region but has a common thread in the types of ingredients used.
+Traditional West African food is a distinctive, cuisine that varies from region to region but has a common thread in the types of ingredients used.
 Over the centuries, the food of West Africa has been deeply influenced by colonizing nations but you can still find traditional flavours and a renewal of interest in these traditional foods.
 Eating products grown and produced locally and reinventing traditional cooking is at the heart of the surge of interest in African foods.

 West Africa is made up of 16 nations: Benin, Burkina Faso, Cameroon, Cabo Verde, Chad, Côte d’Ivoire, Equatorial Guinea, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.
 Geographically speaking West Africa also includes Mali, Mauritania and Niger.